smourier/SheetReader/README.md

 # SheetReader
-A simple CSV or XLSX data sheet reader.
+A simple CSV, XLSX or JSON data sheet reader.
 It doesn't allocate memory for the whole input file (or stream) but reads rows and cells on demand.

 Example: